pablim/pivot-table/README.md

 	</tr>
 </table>

-After width limit achieved, the pivot table is activated
+After screen width limit achieved, the pivot table is activated.
+The limit screen is 600px, you can change this value directly in pivot-table.js

 <table>
 	<tr>